 - We need 2 pieces of identification, one of which must be a government issued photo ID*

 - You also need to know the full legal names and the location (city and province) of anyone you would like to name in the Will as a guardian of any minor children, as an executor or as a beneficiary

 - You should have a clear idea of how you would like to distribute your assets when the Will takes effect, although you will also be able to discuss this with your lawyer

 That’s it!
 Our flat fee includes everything you need; there are no hidden costs or extra fees whatsoever.
 Working with a trained lawyer ensures that nothing will be missed that might otherwise lead to unintended consequences.
 We offer you an affordable price, full consultation with a qualified professional, and offices and opening hours that are designed to work with your schedule.

-Call us today or pop into one of our convenient Greater Toronto Area Walmart store-based locations.
-We’re open 7 days a week, from 10am until 8pm Monday to Friday, 6pm on Saturday’s and 5pm on Sunday’s.
+Call us today or pop into one of our convenient Greater Toronto Area Walmart store-based locations to book an appointment and get more information.
+We’re open 7 days a week, from 10am until 8pm Monday to Friday, 6pm on Saturdays and 5pm on Sundays.

 * If you do not have a valid form of photo identification, we recommend obtaining the Ontario Photo Card, which you can apply for at any Service Ontario centre.
 For more information, please visit Ontario Photo Card on ontario.ca